-Parent Volunteers In Primary Schools: How They Help Supporting The School
+Parent Volunteers in Primary Schools: How They Help in Supporting the School

 Besides taking part in almost all school activities, parent volunteers also benefit from being constantly involved in their children's school life.

 Parent volunteers in primary schools are not just there to increase their child's chances of getting into the school.
 They are also the backbone of the school community.
 You can see them taking part in almost all school activities, from bake sales to organising sports day.

 Apart from that, they also benefit a lot from being parent volunteers, especially in primary school.
 For instance, they are able to help their kids adjust to primary school life better or better understand the school culture.